yosrahelal/paladin/architecture/ledger_layers.md

 For this reason a significant traditional Web 2.0 infrastructure layer is needed in order for each enterprise to manage their own private participation, the the digital assets they own.

-This is a combination of application runtimes specific to individual DApps, and Middleware that facilitates core system integration, bridging, asset modelling and other high level functions.
+This is a combination of application runtimes specific to individual DApps, and middleware that facilitates core system integration, bridging, asset modelling and other high level functions.

 Paladin does not implement this layer, but is designed to provide high performance enterprise friendly APIs, Event streams, and data query interfaces, to enable application code to be built rapidly, and middleware projects such as Hyperledger FireFly to build upon.